 Osprey All Terrain Off Road Dirt Scooter

+The chrome handlebars feature large rubber grips to keep you holding on and comfortable when riding.
+The fixed handlebar is 97cm high which is a good size for adults and teenagers.
 The hardwearing aluminium deck is designed to take the punishment of any flying rocks and gravel on dirt tracks.

 The stainless steel rear brake is built to offer you durable and reliable stopping power whatever the terrain.

 Scooter Weight - the scooter weighs 7.39kg which is fairly heavy.
 This is still fine for jumps and tricks but if you're serious about stunts look for a lighter scooter (like the Lucky dirt scooter featured below).

 The maximum user weight is 100kg.
 It's recommended for older kids through to adult.